Are Non-Compete Agreements Enforceable in California? Why Executives Cannot Ignore Them

 So, if you’re an executive who lives in California but signed an employment agreement for a New York-based company, you may have technically consented to the application of New York law (which allows non-compete agreements) in any future suits.

 But according to California Labor Code Section 925, that clause would be invalid.
-If you primarily live and work in the state, California law must be applied in any lawsuits that arise between you and your employer.
+If you primarily live and work in the state, California law applies in any lawsuits that arise between you and your employer.

 Your company can’t enforce any agreement that would deprive you of the protections of California labor law to adjudicate a suit in a different state.